mschmidt712/kubernetes-ci-cd/part1/README.md

 `kubectl port-forward REGISTRYPOD 5000:80`

-setup registry at `http://localhost:5000` set /europa for storage.
-Generate token
+setup registry at `http://localhost:5000`

+set /europa for storage.

+Generate token on settigs page

 login to registry